PHYSICS AND ONTOLOGY

 International Scientific Committee: A. Aspect (Paris); P. Aubenque (Paris) F.J.
 Ayala (California); J. Bouveresse (Paris); †E. Chillida (San Sebastián); A. Grünbaum (Pittsburgh); †W. Lamb (Arizona); T. Marco (Madrid); U. Moulines (München); †I.Prigogine (Bruxelles); †H. Putnam (Harvard); C. Rovelli (Marseille).
 Coordinator: V. Gómez Pin (Barcelona).

-The organizing committee of the International Ontology Congress invites you to the opening session of our 13th edition, which will take place at Chillida-Leku Museum in San Sebastián, on the 2nd of October 2018 at 5:00 p.m., with the following program:
+The organizing committee of the International Ontology Congress is proud to present the opening and closing sessions of our 13th edition, which will take place at Chillida-Leku Museum in San Sebastián.

 1) The event will begin with a few words of tribute to Robert Brout, pioneer along with François Englert in the research on the so-called Higgs field and boson.

-- François Englert (Nobel Prize in Physics, Honorary President of this edition).
+- François Englert (Université Libre de Bruxelles.
+Nobel Prize in Physics, Honorary President of this edition).

 - Jean Marie Frère (Université Libre de Bruxelles).

-- Gerardus ‘t Hooft (Nobel Prize of Physics).
+- Gerardus ‘t Hooft (Utrecht University.
+Nobel Prize in Physics).

 2) Opening Conference: François Englert.